cs5220-f20/matmul-project/README.md

     make run-local

-Note that the `pbs` scripts do a little more than just running the job; they also set environment variables so that OpenBLAS, VecLib, and MKL don't get an unfair advantage by exploiting multiple cores.
+Note that the `.pbs` scripts do a little more than just running the job; they also set environment variables so that OpenBLAS, VecLib, and MKL don't get an unfair advantage by exploiting multiple cores.

+You can also manually submit the `.pbs` scripts to the compute nodes by typing

+    qsub job-*.pbs

+i.e. if you want to benchmark only your own code, you would type `qsub job-mine.pbs`.
+Note that this is what happens "under the hood" when you run the timers on the compute nodes with make commands.

+Note that the intel compiler isn't loaded into your environment by default, and thus running make commands will not work unless you load the cs5220 module with the command `module load cs5220`.
 ## Plotting results

 You can produce timing plots by running